Feeds:

 The rural health centers are supplied with training, equipment and medication including malaria treatment, HIV prevention and orthopedic operations and HIV transmission at birth through HEAL Africa.

-E-Advocate: What are the key health issues that Heal Africa is currently addressing?
+E-Advocate Network: What are the key health issues that HEAL Africa is currently addressing?

 HEAL Africa: At the hospital in Goma, HEAL Africa specializes in fistula repair surgery for women who have developed the condition from either complications during pregnancy and labor or from brutal rape.
 HEAL Africa addresses orthopedic issue as well.
 The hospital performs over 1000 operations per year.